 Both models are trained with the same setups for optimizer and learning rate schedule.
-More details on the model sizes and training configurations are given in appendix Appendix C. The encoder-decoder ICON encompasses approximately 31.6 million parameters, whereas the ICON-LM has nearly half that number, at around 15.8 million.
+More details on the model sizes and training configurations are given in Appendix C. The encoder-decoder ICON encompasses approximately 31.6 million parameters, whereas the ICON-LM has nearly half that number, at around 15.8 million.
 This substantial reduction is credited to the ICON-LM's simplified architecture, which employs a single transformer encoder roughly equivalent in size to the encoder or decoder in the baseline ICON.
-Compared with the baseline ICON, the larger sequence length (about $\times 1.5$ ) in ICON-LM requires more GPU memory, but this is largely offset by the single transformer encoder design, and slightly smaller batch size (32 for encoder-decoder ICON, and 24 for ICON-LM).
-With such setups, both models take about 19GB GPU memory.
-As for the time consumption, the training takes about 41.5 hours for the encoder-decoder ICON, and about 37.5 hours for ICON-LM.
+Compared with the baseline ICON, the larger sequence length (about $\times 1.5$) in ICON-LM requires more GPU memory, but this is largely offset by the single transformer encoder design, and slightly smaller batch size (32 for encoder-decoder ICON, and 24 for ICON-LM).
+With such setups, both models take about 19 GB GPU memory, and can fit in one NVIDIA GeForce RTX 4090 GPU with 24 GB memory.
+As for the time consumption, the training takes about 41.5 h for the encoder-decoder ICON, and about 37.5 h for ICON-LM.

 We compare the relative testing error from one-shot to five-shot learning.
 Here the relative error is defined in the same way as in Yang et al. (2023): the absolute error is the mean difference between the predicted QoI values and the ground truth, the relative error is the absolute error divided by the mean of the absolute values of the ground truth.
-The comparison results are shown in Figure 4.
-It's clear that ICON-LM consistently outperforms baseline encoder-decoder ICON.
+The comparison results are shown in Fig. 5.
+It is clear that ICON-LM consistently outperforms baseline encoder-decoder ICON.

-As an illustration, an instance of Problem #17 is illustrated in Figure 5.
-In this case, we need to infer the operator defined by the hidden terminal cost g(x) from merely three examples (without captions), and then apply it to the question condition, the density field during $t \in [0, 0.5]$ , to make predictions of the density field during a later time interval.
-Note that in the prompt, there are only 41 to 50 scattered data points for each condition/QoI function, but we can make the prediction in the whole domain of $(t, x) \in [0.5, 1] \times [0, 1]$ .
+As an illustration, an instance of Problem #17 is illustrated in Fig. 6.
+In this case, we need to infer the operator defined by the hidden terminal cost g(x) from merely three examples (without captions), and then apply it to the question condition, the density field during $t \in [0, 0.5]$, to make predictions of the density field during a later time interval.
+Note that in the prompt, there are only 41 to 50 scattered data points for each condition/QoI function, but we can make the prediction in the whole domain of $(t, x) \in [0.5, 1] \times [0, 1]$.